 ⦁ During your healing; a little less, but still some swelling and soreness. some slight discoloration or redness to the piercing site, and some secretion of a whitish yellow fluid.

 ⦁ (It's not pus, it's actually lymphatic discharge!
-It's your white blood cells, and is totally normal in just about any wound!
+It's your white blood cells!
 Just make sure you clean it off because when dry, it can be irritating to your piercing!)

 ⦁ Extreme swelling to the point that it looks like your jewelry is embedding or "sinking in" to your skin.

 ⦁ A purple or red ring around your piercing.